ben-manes/gradle-versions-plugin/README.md

 ### v0.54.0 and earlier

-v0.55.0 moves the plugin from the `com.github.ben-manes` namespace to `io.github.ben-manes` and raises the minimum supported Gradle version to 8.4:
+In v0.55.0 the plugin moves from the `com.github.ben-manes` namespace to `io.github.ben-manes`, and the minimum supported Gradle version rises to 8.4:

 > [!IMPORTANT]
 > * Move a `buildscript` or `initscript` `classpath` dependency to the
 >   `io.github.ben-manes:gradle-versions-plugin` coordinate. v0.54.0 is the
 >   last release published under
->   `com.github.ben-manes:gradle-versions-plugin`, so the old coordinate no
+>   `com.github.ben-manes:gradle-versions-plugin`, so no further updates are
->   longer sees updates.
+>   published under the old coordinate.
 > * Under the configuration cache, a custom `outputFormatter` cannot reach the
 >   project or the build script from inside the closure, because it runs at
 >   execution time (see [Report format](#report-format)).
 Read what it needs